licarpen/aws-developer/README.md

   * add headers
   * map JSON to XML for sending to backend or back to client
   * filter output results
-* uses Velocity Template Language (VTL): for loops, it, etc...
+* uses Velocity Template Language (VTL): for loops, if, etc...
 * implementation
   * resources
   * choose on section you want to change